billkendrick/firefighter/README.md

 You can select which joystick moves the firefighter, and which sprays, by pressing the `Option` console key.

+You can choose a starting level by using the `Select` console key.

 ## Controls

 This game is best played with a dual-stick set-up (a la the arcade games